Family Camp at Camp Pinnacle

 Is smoking or vaping allowed at Camp Pinnacle?

 Camp Pinnacle is strictly a tobacco-free property.
 No smoking, vaping, smokeless tobacco, or any other tobacco product is permitted on property for the duration of your stay.
-Marijuana and other illegal drugs are also strictly prohibited.
+Marijuana and other recreational drugs are also strictly prohibited.

 Can my family leave the property during family camp?